Control and Sale of Alcoholic Beverages and Cannabis (CSABC)

 The 'Public Sector statistical program' is a component of the CSMA.
 The program measures and analyses the economic dimensions of the public sector of Canada, including the multidimensional financial interrelationships among the thousands of entities that make up the three levels of government in Canada (federal, provincial and territorial, and local).
 In order to carry out this program, the Public Sector Statistics Division maintains a universe of all public sector entities including their multidimensional relationships.
 It also develops, maintains, and applies the Canadian Government Finance Statistics (CGFS) standard.
 CGFS is based on the internationally accepted accrual accounting framework for government finance statistics.

-Reference period: The statistical information on the operations of provincial and territorial government liquor authorities that are derived from the survey and administrative data sources are for the April to March fiscal year.
+Reference period: The statistical information on the operations of provincial and territorial government liquor and cannabis authorities that are derived from the survey and administrative data sources are for the April to March fiscal year.

 - Business performance and ownership